alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     fm

-Even though the entityset contains the complete history for each customer, only data with a time index up to and including the cutoff time was used to calculate the features above.
+Even though the entityset contains the complete transaction history for each customer, only data with a time index up to and including the cutoff time was used to calculate the features above.

 Using a Cutoff Time DataFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often times, the training examples for machine learning will come from different points in time.
+Oftentimes, the training examples for machine learning will come from different points in time.
 To specify a unique cutoff time for each row of the resulting feature matrix, we can pass a dataframe where the first column is the instance id and the second column is the corresponding cutoff time.

 .. note::

     Only the first two columns are used to calculate features.
 Any additional columns passed through are appended to the resulting feature matrix.
-This is typically used to pass through machine learning labels to ensure they stay aligned with the feature matrix.
+This is typically used to pass through machine learning labels to ensure that they stay aligned with the feature matrix.

 .. ipython:: python